Skip to main content

 This is an atomic operation, meaning no entries will be updated if any entry fails to be updated.
 The update method returns a List of the updated objects.

-Update a specific column
+Update specific columns

 var companies = await Company.db.find(session);